 Companies must insert two rebar reinforcement rods into position in the steel baseplate.
 The steel baseplate will be constructed out of 1⁄2-inch PVC pipe.
-The rebar reinforcement rods must be inserted into 1 1⁄2-inch PVC pipe sockets located in the center of the baseplate.
-The rebar will be simulated by lengths of 1⁄2-inch PVC pipe with a tee on top.
-Four simulated rebar rods will be located on an elevator platform within 1 meter of the steel baseplate.
+The rebar reinforcement rods must be inserted into 1-inch PVC pipe sockets located in the center of the baseplate.
+Four lengths of 3/8-inch rebar will be located on an elevator platform within 1 meter of the steel baseplate.
 Any two of the four rods can be inserted into position.
-Companies will receive 5 points each, 10 points total for successfully inserting the two simulated rebar rods into position on the steel baseplate.
-A successful insertion is the rod no longer in contact with the ROV and within the 1 1⁄2-inch PVC pipe.
+Companies will receive 5 points each, 10 points total for successfully inserting the two rebar rods into position on the steel baseplate.
+A successful insertion is the rod no longer in contact with the ROV and within the 1-inch PVC pipe.

 Once both rebar rods are successfully positioned, companies must install the frame onto the baseplate.
-A length of 1⁄2-inch PVC pipe will extend 12 cm upwards at each corner of the square baseplate.
-The frame will be constructed from 2-inch pipe, with a pair of 2-inch tees at each corner.
+A length of 1⁄2-inch PVC pipe extend 12 cm upwards at each corner of the square baseplate.
+The frame will be constructed from 1 1⁄2-inch pipe with a pair of 1 1⁄2-inch tees at each corner.
 Lengths of #100 chain will be attached to each corner of the frame.
 These lengths will connect to a 1-inch PVC coupling and a rope leading to the surface.
-When lowered from the surface, the openings of these 2-inch tees will fit over the 1⁄2-inch lengths of pipe in each corner of the baseplate.
+When lowered from the surface, the openings of these 1 1⁄2-inch tees will fit over the 1⁄2-inch lengths of pipe in each corner of the steel baseplate.
 A company member on the side of the pool will act as a crane operator, raising, lowering, and manipulating the frame to fit over the baseplate.
 The ROV must supervise this process, and is permitted to assist the crane operators on the surface.
 The pilot may instruct the crane operator on which direction to move or twist the ropes holding the frame and whether to raise or lower the frame.
 The ROV may bump the frame to move it, but the ROV is not allowed to grab and move the frame itself.
 Companies will receive 20 points when the frame is successfully installed on the baseplate.